Writer Drew Magary, Famous For His ‘Why Your NFL Team Sucks’ Stories, Resigns From Deadspin Amid Writer Exodus

 — Ashley Feinberg (@ashleyfeinberg) October 31, 2019

-Amid the exodus of writers, Deadpin appears to still be striking a balance between sports and social commentary.
-The top stories on the site at the time of Magary’s resignation were an op-ed noting the social protests from Seattle Sounders fans, a look at the importance of soccer in Palestinian refugee camps, and a “Funbag” email answering session from Magary titled “Can I F*ck To My Friend’s Band?”
+Amid the exodus of writers, Deadspin appears to still be striking a balance between sports and social commentary.
+The top stories on the site at the time of Magary’s resignation were an op-ed noting the social protests from Seattle Sounders fans, a look at the importance of soccer in Palestinian refugee camps, and a “Funbag” email answering session from Magary which was titled “Can I F*ck To My Friend’s Band?”